 Think Chuck e Cheese times 10!
 Admission to John’s Incredible Pizza Co. includes a massive buffet of delicious pizza, pasta, salads and desserts with a mind boggling amount of games and rides to keep all ages entertained for hours (or until you run out of money!).
 I had never heard of this place, but it was a super hit.
 Never before has my son repeatedly asked to go to a mall!

-Suggested Weekend Itinerary
+Suggested Weekend Itinerary in Buena Park

 In advance of your visit, book either the Pirates Dinner Adventure or Medieval Times for your first night’s entertainment.
 This will set the tone for a fun filled weekend adventure.
 Be prepared to splurge on color matching accessories at either dinner event so you can cheer on your cast member.